 Other Special Populations

 In addition to the populations listed above, other groups of individuals may be considered vulnerable and require additional protections and rationale be in place to involve these groups in your study.
 Examples of vulnerable populations include non-English speakers, students, employees of the researcher(s)/those with a status relationship with the researcher(s), and active-duty military members.
 Examples of additional protections that may be required include having someone outside the study team observe the informed consent process, exclusion of the population if not required to achieve study objectives, and independent assessment to address consent capacity.

 Please note, generally, enrolling subjects who are in a status relationship with the researcher(s) is discouraged.
 It raises special ethical concerns such as a recruitment and consent process that is not free from undue influence.
 Additionally, enrollment of individuals already known to the research team may heighten the potential for loss of confidentiality for those subjects.

-However, if enrolling subjects with a status relationship with the researcher(s) is unavoidable, the status relationship should be declared in the IRB application and justification for the inclusion of these subjects provided.
+However, if enrolling subjects with a status relationship with the researcher(s), such as family members, students, and employees, is unavoidable, the status relationship should be declared in the IRB application and justification for the inclusion of these subjects provided.
 The IRB will consider, on a case-by-case basis, the following factors in support of potential exceptions to the general prohibition on enrollment of subjects with potential status relationships with the researcher(s):